 Trustees have complete discretion over what is delegated to each Local Governing Body.
 3 Trustees will also form an Audit Committee.

-TRUSTEES are appointed based on their particular skill set: LEADERSHIP, PEDAGOGY, FINANCE, BUSINESS, PERSONNEL, CURRICULUM, COMMUNICATION, LEGAL and STRATEGY
+TRUSTEES are appointed based on their particular skill set: LEADERSHIP, PEDAGOGY, FINANCE, BUSINESS, PERSONNEL, CURRICULUM, COMMUNICATION, LEGAL and STRATEGY,ABILITY TO DEVELOP THE CHRISITIAN ETHOS

 The Executive Head teacher is also a Trustee – unless s/he chooses otherwise.